 - 'they arrived at the port of Ephesus'-Ephesus was the largest and most important city in the province of Asia (present-day Turkey), with a large commercial port.
 Perhaps as many as 300,000 people lived in Ephesus. - 'Paul left the others behind'-Ephesus is a new city for Paul.
-Ephesus may have been where he was trying to go when the Lord gave him a vision to direct him toward Macedonia instead.
-This time, he's just stopping through on his way to Antioch and Jerusalem, but apparently he is intending return; so, while he continues his trip, the rest of his team stays in Ephesus, either to prepare the way for Paul or simply because the trip to Jerusalem doesn't involve them. - 'visited the church at Jerusalem'-the type of vow Paul had taken, called a Nazirite vow, required a trip to Jerusalem at its completion.
-The Nazirite vow was a spiritual act of thanksgiving to God. - 'explained the way of God more accurately'-Apollos seems to have heard about the Messiah from the teachings of John the Baptist, Jesus' cousin who had a preaching ministry whose intention it was to prepare the way for Jesus.
-He was acting on and teaching everything he knew, persuasively leading people toward Jesus even though he knew nothing of Jesus' actual ministry.
+It may have been where he was trying to go when God gave him a vision to direct him toward Macedonia instead.
+This time, he's just stopping through on his way to Antioch and Jerusalem, but apparently he is intending return; so, while he continues his trip, the rest of his team stays in Ephesus, either to prepare the way for Paul or simply because the trip to Jerusalem doesn't involve them. - 'visited the church at Jerusalem'-the type of vow Paul has taken, called a Nazirite vow, required a trip to Jerusalem at its completion.
+The Nazirite vow was a spiritual act of thanksgiving to God. - 'explained the way of God more accurately'-Apollos seems to have heard about the good news from the teachings of John the Baptist, Jesus' cousin who was a very popular preacher just before Jesus.
+John the Baptist served as a sort of opening act for Jesus; their messages had a lot of overlap, but John the Baptist died before he got to see the end of Jesus' story--not to speak of teaching about it.
+So, the story Apollos has heard is incomplete.
+He is acting on and teaching everything he knows, persuasively leading people toward Jesus even though he knows little of Jesus' actual ministry.
 Aquila and Priscilla fill in the blanks for him.
 Aquila and Priscilla could have looked down on Apollos because of his ignorance; but instead they use their greater knowledge to equip him for even more powerful ministry. - 'Did you receive the Holy Spirit when you believed?'-to Paul, it's not enough to believe the story of Jesus.
 He wants them to experience the benefits of having the Holy Spirit fill them. - 'The baptism of John'-perhaps these are people who had learned from Apollos before Aquila and Priscilla told him about Jesus, or perhaps they had heard the teachings of John independently.
 John the Baptist had only ever preached in Judea, but his words have apparently spread far and wide, preparing the way for Jesus' message among several of the first people Paul, Priscilla, and Aquila meet in distant Ephesus.

 - Through you: John the Baptist had a tremendous impact with his ministry.
 Many years after his death, and hundreds of miles away from where he preached, his message was still leading people toward Jesus.
 You too can have such a lasting impact.
-Ask the Holy Spirit to give you the gift of John the Baptist, the ability to lead people you never even know toward Jesus. - Through your six: Apparently, Apollos was a more gifted teacher and evangelist than Priscilla and Aquila; but he needed Priscilla and Aquila to mentor him in order to reach his full potential in using his gifts for Jesus' purposes.
+Ask the Holy Spirit to give you the gift of John the Baptist, the ability to influence people you have never even met for the better. - Through your six: Apparently, Apollos was a more gifted speaker than Priscilla and Aquila; but he needed Priscilla and Aquila to mentor him in order to reach his full potential in using his gifts for Jesus' purposes.
 In what ways do you see that your six are more gifted than you?
-Look for ways to show them how Jesus can make that gift come alive. - Through our church: Paul doesn't want people simply to believe in Jesus; he wants them to be filled with the Holy Spirit.
-Today, there are many people who believe in Jesus but have never been baptized in the Holy Spirit.
-Ask God to make us into a church that brings the filling of the Holy Spirit to these people as we encounter them.
+Look for ways to learn from them. - Through our church: Paul doesn't want people simply to believe in Jesus; he wants them to be filled with the Holy Spirit.
+Ask God to make us into a church that brings people the filling of the Holy Spirit.

-Tuesday, April 20th
+Tuesday, March 19th